grz0zrg/fas/README.md

  * `-DWITH_JACK` : Use Jack driver instead of PortAudio (may be faster)
  * `-DWITH_FAUST` : Use Faust
  * `-DWITH_SOUNDPIPE` : Use Soundpipe
+ * `-DWITH_SOUNDTOUCH` : Use SoundTouch for pitch-shifting / time stretching of input instrument
  * `-DWITH_AUBIO` : Use automatic pitch detection
  * `-DMAGIC_CIRCLE` : Use additive synthesis magic circle oscillator (may be faster than wavetable on some platforms; no bandlimited noise for per partial effects)
  * `-DPARTIAL_FX`: Use additive synthesis per partial effects